Close Menu

 How to Erase Your iPhone Remotely via iCloud

-When you need to erase information from your iPhone but don’t have physical access to it because it’s lost, stolen, or the screen is too damaged to operate, you can erase it remotely from any browser as long as Find My iPhone was enabled before the incident occurred.
+When you need to erase information from your iPhone but don’t have physical access to it because it’s lost, stolen, or the screen is too damaged to operate, you can reset it remotely from any browser as long as Find My iPhone was enabled before the incident occurred.

 1. On any browser, go to icloud.com/find.